One of the most difficult questions I face each day is “What is gout?”

 In this situation, I believe it helps to focus on the effects of gout rather than what gout is.
 The next question after “What is gout?” is almost always “How do I fix gout?”

 You know the pain of gout, but just saying: gout is a pain, does not help.
-There are many other type of pain.
+There are many other types of pain.
 We speak of headache, or toothache.
 Gout is often described as footache (the old term is podagra, but that means footache).

 Faced with something familiar, like pain, in an unfamiliar setting, like gout, I find it useful to compare gout with something you understand.
 Though they hurt for very different reasons, gout and toothache have many similarities.
 Let’s see how they compare.